bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      "-XX:MaxMetaspaceSize=": "96m"
      },

-    In general, the sum of the following parameters: `Xmx`, `XX:MaxDirectMemorySize` and `XX:MaxMetaspaceSize` should be less than `Per-Task-Ram`; `XX:MaxMetaspaceSize` must be grater or larger than `Xmx` by 32m.
+    In general, the sum of the following parameters: `Xmx`, `XX:MaxDirectMemorySize` and `XX:MaxMetaspaceSize` should be less than `Per-Task-Ram`; `XX:MaxMetaspaceSize` must be greater than `Xmx` by 32m.

 - Node Attributes
-    JSON with map `attributes <http://mesos.apache.org/documentation/latest/attributes-resources/#attributes>`_ for framework.
+    JSON-map with `attributes <http://mesos.apache.org/documentation/latest/attributes-resources/#attributes>`_ for framework.
 While the master determines how many resources are offered to each framework, the frameworks' schedulers select which of the offered resources to use.

 - Coordination Service*
-    Service name of Apache ZooKeeper service required for instance launching syncronization to avoid conflicts at Mesos resources usage.
+    Name of the Apache Zookeeper service required for instance launching syncronization to avoid conflicts at Mesos resources usage.

 -  Environment Variables
     Variables used in the framework.